Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 4. copy the created token
-5. follow this (on your forked repo) https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository= call the secret WORKFLOW_TOKEN and paste the before created access token
+5. follow this (on your forked repo) https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository= call it secret WORKFLOW_TOKEN and paste the before created access token
 6. go to the Github Actions tab of your forked project
 7. go to "Create workflow file" and type in the parameters
 8. wait some time until this action is finished